These are some of the companies impacted by the Silicon Valley Bank collapse

 Folx Health

-The digital health care startup focused on the medical needs of the LBGTQ community — including providing hormone therapy for people who are transitioning — was also caught up in the SVB fallout.
+The digital health care startup focused on the medical needs of the LBGTQ community, such as providing hormone therapy for people who are transitioning, was also caught up in the SVB fallout.

 "As a company with funds at Silicon Valley Bank, this situation reaffirmed how important the team and village you create around your business is," CEO Liana Douillet Guzman said in a statement to CBS News.
 "My executive team and I, along with our board of directors, spent the entire weekend ensuring that we would be prepared for the SVB fallout.
 While I'm always grateful for my team, watching the executive with such grace and grit during this crisis was a CEOs dream and helped to ensure that we could safeguard our company and our community."